Eagle Rocks Worksite

 Floodplain Grading to increase floodplain connectivity

 The floodplain on the eastern side of river is relatively high and only gets water during very high water.
-This project will excavate a portion of the floodplain adjacent in the river.
-This newly constructed lower floodplain will get wet each spring during high water and increase the flood capacity of the river channel.
+This project excavated a portion of the floodplain adjacent in the river.
+This newly constructed lower floodplain area will get wet each spring during high water and increase the flood capacity of the river channel.
 Water flowing on the newly constructed floodplain bench will be shallow and slow moving.
 This will provide great habitat for young fish and help to establish riparian vegetation.

 Engineered logjams and other wood placements to increase complexity